jcatankard/fourier_forecast/README.md

 A time-series modelling approach that decomposes a daily time-series into seasonality, trend, bias, optional regressors and noise.

-- Seasonality types & Fourier order are specified
+- Seasonality types & Fourier terms are specified
 - Seasonality components, trends, bias and regressors are fit with gradient descent
 - Components can be visualised with plot_components method
 - Numba is used for performance boost